liujjw/risk-markets/overview.md

 # Design
 ## Rates
 Rates are set algorithmically based on supply and demand.
 The total profit sharing can exceed the the total loss coverage, as in this scenario both parties "win" despite borrowers losing more profits.
-At any given point there is a historical or current ratio of profit sharing value to loss coverage value, `profitShareToCoverRatio`, which defaults to one in the beginning.
+At any given point there is a historical or current protocol-wide ratio of profit sharing value to loss coverage value, `profitShareToCoverRatio`, which defaults to one in the beginning.
 Once there is enough data on this, we can caluclate this ratio based on a floating number of past closes, perhaps in sync with the yield calculations.

 A fraction of every USD simple profit goes toward increasing the borrower's debt obligation above its initial value to go back to the supply pool.
 We assume that a borrower makes a simple profit from their position, which we define as the positive difference between the value of a position at some higher price and the value of the position at some lower price, i.e.,

-    simpleProfit = positionSize * (newPrice / oldPrice)
+    simpleProfit = (amountDepositedInEth * priceAtClose) - (amountDepositedInEth * priceAtBorrow)

+Users must borrow to be able to receive protocol hedging, otherwise they are just passive depositers.

 The parameter `supplyPoolCoverProportion` determines what fraction of the current asset supply pool value can be taken to cover losses in the corresponding risk pool (and suppliers' deposit each decrease slightly to cover it); each asset has its own rate.
 The protocol should never get insolvent and liquidated (this would be catastrophic); one way this is prevented is by having a good constant for fixed percentage payout at any given point in such a way that the LTV from loans still outstanding does not rise above the liquidation threshhold.
 A requirement that is "good enough" is to never pay out to the risk pool more than is paid back in to close a position, i.e. the LTV ratio when a position is closed out never increases.
 This requirement imposes a cap on how much total value is covered in a loss; this requirement could be loosened in the future with more analysis.